TheArchitect2000/Fides-Innova-WiKi/apis/notifications.md

 **GET** `/get-unread-notifications-by-user-id/{userId}`

-Retrieves all unread notifications for a specific user ID.
+Retrieves all unread notifications for a specific user when opening the app or site.

 **Path Parameter:**